smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

 LSAM General Purpose Library . .   *DEFAULT      Character value
 ```

-Additional important information about the use and impact of the command parameters may be found in the "More Information..." section above, in this part of the topic about Multi-Step Jobs.
+Additional important information about the use and impact of the command parameters may be found in the "More Information..." topic in [Multi-Step Job Scripting](./multi-step-scripting.md#more-information-about-preparing-multi-step-jobs).

 #### Command Parameters

 - **SCRIPT: Script name**: The name of the script whose steps will be executed.
 - **RSTLABL: Restart label**: The name of a label assigned to the script step where the job execution should start.
   - When an IBM i Control Language source member is used to define the script steps, then a CL TAG: label can be specified in this parameter (but do not include the colon character).
   - When this parameter is blank, the script will start with the lowest numbered step.
 Numeric values can be used in this parameter to specify a step by its sequence number, and numeric values can also be used to control the restart point with a Control Language source member.
-More information about restart logic is provided above in the "More Information..." section of Multi-Step Job scripting.
+More information about restart logic is provided above in the "More Information..." topic in [Multi-Step Job Scripting](./multi-step-scripting.md#more-information-about-preparing-multi-step-jobs).
   - Be aware that a script may contain a specially labeled ON_RESTART step which will always be executed before the script execution then branches to the step indicated in this parameter.
 - **JOBTYPE: Job type: T=test, O=OpCon**: The default value of "O" indicates to the command driver program that it was started by OpCon and that it should communication step label progress messages and the overall job results back to OpCon.
   - When the command is started directly from an IBM i command line, or from an IBM i batch job not started by OpCon, set this parameter to a value of "T" to indicate test mode, which really means that the command driver will not attempt to communicate job results to OpCon.